IraitzM/qiskit/README.md

 # Quantum Computing in Finance 👨‍💻
-## Hi 👋  This is a proof of concept repository for Qiskit Finance application , here we go! 🚀
+## Hi 👋  This is a proof of concept repository for Qiskit Finance application, here we go! 🚀

 ***
 ### General Info